awsdocs/amazon-transcribe-developer-guide/doc_source/websocket-med.md

 **Task 4: Add signing information to the request and create the request URI**

 After you calculate the signature, add it to the query string\.
-For more information, see [Add the Signature to the HTTP Request](https://docs.aws.amazon.com/general/latest/gr/sigv4-add-signature-to-request.html) in the *Amazon Web Services General Reference*\.
+For more information, see [Add the Signature to the HTTP Request](https://docs.aws.amazon.com/general/latest/gr/sigv4-add-signature-to-request.html) in the *AWS General Reference*\.

 1. Add the authentication information to the query string\.